Case competition: Format

 Formats vary according to a number of dimensions.
 The following dimensions are often used to classify and compare competitions: Host: corporate versus educational institution; Participant selection: "by invitation" versus "by application"; and, Level: undergraduate, graduate.
 Formats may vary along practical dimensions, including: Case specificity (whether the case has been written especially for the competition or not); Number of teams; Organization (student-run, professional etc.); Rules, e.g.:Time (common formats are 3-4 or 24 hours), Materials, Degree of access to expert advice (either from within the competition or externally, and electronically or face to face).

 Some competitions add complexity to create a more interesting challenge.
 For example, Ohio State University (OSU)'s Center for International Business Education And Research (CIBER), in its annual Case Challenge, created teams from the overall pool of participants, regardless of school, dissolving the usual school-based team format.
 For the Ohio State scenario, once the students are assigned to teams, a full day of team-building exercises is run for competitors.

 Competitions can be internal to a business school, or they can involve teams from multiple schools.
 Sometimes the competition includes several rounds, with the final round typically judged by outside company executives (sometimes the panel consists of executives from the actual company in the case).
 For example, the University of Washington’s Foster School of Business' 2010 round of its Global Business Case Competition featured a customized case on the Boeing Company, and Boeing executives acted as judges.

 Participation

 Participants exercise skills and knowledge on a "real world" case for an actual organization, with the support of representatives who can provide professional advice.
 Other competitions select an issue based on its degree of importance, and employ the competition as a means to both highlight the issue and create potential solutions through the efforts of the competitors.
 Participants can also be assessed as potential candidates for analysis-based jobs within the targeted companies.

 Teams in case competitions are tasked with assessing the situation facing the organization, analyzing available information, crafting a solution, and defending their recommendations.
 In general, teams adhere to a time limit and specific rules.
 Each team is judged independently, and the judges' decision is final, although a confidential summary evaluation is generally provided.

+Depending on the competition, participants may be able to sign up on their own through an online portal, or through their school's engagement office.
+Competitions are often advertised through word-of-mouth advertising and local portals.
+Platforms such as CaseComp also exist to provide a central database of in-person and virtual competitions worldwide.
+Some competitions are hosted partially or entirely online.